But do you need it? Various house toys weigh in.

 Of course a basement waterfall and grotto is a practical and useful addition to any home.
 That’s pretty much the only thing standing between you and the playboy lifestyle you’ve always dreamed about, right?
 But who’s going to clean it?

-It’s easy to fall in love with certain features of a home, but to find out that those same features, in the long run, are your least favorite.
+It’s easy to fall in love with certain features of a home, only to find out those same features, in the long run, are your least favorite.
 Here are a few common ‘extras’ and a quick assessment of their relative values.

 Also referred to as radiant heat, in-floor heating is a brand new invention.
 Well, except that the Romans did it a couple thousand years ago by channeling hot air under the floors of their villas.
 And Frank Lloyd Wright did it in the thirties with hot water, but other than that . . .